 How Much Does It Cost?

-Sessions last 50 minutes and cost £60 per hour in Leicestershire, £70 in London.
+Sessions last 50 minutes and cost £70 per hour.
 All sessions are payable a week in advance.
 EMDR sessions may require one and a half hours.
 Notice of cancellation must be given at least 2 full days in advance.

 What Issues do you Deal With?